How to Do Payroll in Michigan—Step-by-Step Instructions

 Michigan allows you to pay employees either weekly, biweekly, semimonthly, or monthly.
 You can decide what works best for your company—consider industry standards—but regulations require you to be consistent with the frequency.

-It is good policy to tell your employees with plenty of time in advance if you are deciding to change your pay frequency policy.
+It is a good policy to tell your employees with plenty of time in advance if you are deciding to change your pay frequency policy.
 To keep track of payroll dates and determine the effects of changing pay frequency, consider using a designated payroll calendar.
 We have some free pay calendars that include the pay schedules listed above.
 The most common schedules are biweekly and semimonthly.

 Paycheck Deduction Rules